nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Serge (Target Lynx) - 1 / 3 / 3 (2)
   * Kid (Target Lynx) - 2 / 2 / 3
   * Serge (Target Lynx) - 3 / 3 (3) (Repeat if you have 2 or more misses)
-  * Kid (Target Lynx) - 2 / 2 / 2 - Pilfer (Pray for a Magic Ring)
+  * Kid (Target Lynx) - 2 / 2 / 2 - Pilfer (Pray for a Magic Ring - This needs to happen here)
-  * Lynx should do an Imbecile in the next turns
+  * Lynx should do an Imbecile in his next turn
   * Pierre (Target Lynx) - 3
   * Serge  (Target Lynx) - 3 / 3 - Slash & Dash
+  * Lynx will do an Anti-White in his next turn
   * Kid (Target Lynx) - 2 / 2 / 3
   * **SPLIT AFTER THE WIN MENU**